NicolasSadowskiNunes/CSS-HTML-JS/README.md

 # CSS-HTML-JS-PHP
-Repository for CSS, HTML,JS and PHP Projecets/Exercises.
+Repository for CSS, HTML, JS and PHP Projecets/Exercises.